Raigam Tele'es: 15th Raigam Tele'es 2018

-The 15th Raigam Tele'es Award Ceremony was held on 23 March 2019 at Nelum Pokuna theatre by celebrating the crystal jubilee.
-Nomination Ceremony was held in March 2019 at Kingsbury Hotel, Colombo.
-Critically acclaimed teledrama Koombiyo awarded as the best teledrama of the year.
-A new award was given to the Best telefilm, which was won by Giri Durga by Diluka Prasad and telecasted by TV Derana.
+The 15th Raigam Tele'es Award Ceremony was held on 23 March 2019 at Nelum Pokuna theatre to celebrate the 15th anniversary.
+The Nomination Ceremony was held in March 2019 at the Kingsbury Hotel, Colombo.
+Critically acclaimed teledrama Koombiyo was awarded the best teledrama of the year.
+A new award was given to the Best telefilm, which was won by Giri Durga by Diluka Prasad and telecast by TV Derana.
 TV Derana along with Sirasa TV jointly won the award for the best program provider channel of the year.
 Award for the best dubbing program won by Adhiraja Dharmashoka of TV Derana.
 The program Kalabara of ITN won the award for the best magazine program.

 The ceremony awarded 59 awards which included 11 jury awards, 20 media excellence awards, 25 teledrama excellence awards and 3 special excellence awards.
-In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Roshan Ravindra and best teledrama actress was Chandani Seneviratne.
+In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Roshan Ravindra and the best teledrama actress was Chandani Seneviratne.
 In the popular award category, Raween Kanishka won the most popular actor award.
 For the third consecutive time, Nayanathara Wickramarachchi won the most popular actress award.
 The Prathibha Prabha award was given to the veteran actress, Sriyani Amarasena.
 Out of 59 awards given, teledrama Koombiyo won 7 awards, including best upcoming actor, supporting actor, director, editing and television series.

 16th Raigam Tele'es 2019

 The 16th Raigam Tele Awards nominations ceremony was held at the Kingsbury Hotel.
 The theme of this year's Raigam Festival is "16 Independence".
-The Award Ceremony was scheduled to be held on 21 March 2020 at Nelum Pokuna theater, but delayed due to COVID-19 pandemic in Sri Lanka.
-It was later scheduled to held on the evening of 19 September 2020 at the Shangri-La Colombo with few participants and health measures.
-Three new awards were given to the Best sound recording, which was won by S. Rajendran for the serial Veeraya Gedara Awith; Best Dubbing program which was won by Swarnavahini for the serial Maharaja Kansa and Best Lecture Program which was won by Harshajeewa Abeykoon for Naadiya political program.
+The Award Ceremony was scheduled to be held on 21 March 2020 at Nelum Pokuna theater, but was delayed due to the COVID-19 pandemic in Sri Lanka.
+It was later scheduled to be held on the evening of 19 September 2020 at the Shangri-La Colombo with a few participants and health measures.
+Three new awards were given to the Best Sound Recording, which was won by S. Rajendran for the serial Veeraya Gedara Awith; Best Dubbing program, which was won by Swarnavahini for the serial Maharaja Kansa, and Best Lecture Program, which was won by Harshajeewa Abeykoon for Naadiya political program.

 In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Ananda Kumara Unnehe and the best teledrama actress was Shalani Tharaka.
 In the popular award category, Raween Kanishka won the most popular actor award for the second consecutive time.
 Meanwhile, Shalani Tharaka won the most popular actress award, breaking the 24-year-old record for winning both awards at the same time.
 The Prathibha Prabha award was given to the veteran filmmaker, Sumitra Peries.
 Other than that, two more special awards were given to veteran musician Manoj Peries and veteran actress Leonie Kotelawala.
-Meanwhile, Himali Sayurangi won Special Appreciation Award due to being nominated three consecutive times for the Best Actress Award category.
+Meanwhile, Himali Sayurangi won the Special Appreciation Award due to being nominated three consecutive times for the Best Actress Award category.